Suntory Beverage & Food (OTCMKTS:STBFY) Releases FY 2022 Earnings Guidance

-Suntory Beverage & Food (OTCMKTS:STBFY – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $1.84-$1.84 for the period.
+Suntory Beverage & Food (OTCMKTS:STBFY – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided EPS guidance of $1.84-$1.84 for the period.
 The company issued revenue guidance of $10.57 billion-$10.57 billion.

 Suntory Beverage & Food Company Profile